This disorder occurs when hairs near the buttocks grow into the skin.

 Pilonidal disease usually occurs in young, hairy men but can also occur in women.

 For unknown reasons, sometimes a hair irritates and grows into the skin, forming a cavity that may thus contain hair.
 Such a cavity is called a pilonidal cyst and typically forms at the top of the cleft between the buttocks.
-The cyst may cause no symptoms, or it may become infected.
+The cyst may cause no symptoms, or it may become infected and cause pain.
 If the infection causes a collection of pus to form, it is called a pilonidal abscess.
 A pilonidal sinus is a chronic draining wound at the site.

 A pilonidal abscess causes pain, redness, and swelling.
 Sometimes pus drains spontaneously from the abscess.